manishmadugula/Notes/Code/spring.md

 # REST USING SPRING BOOT

+## Response Entitiy Object
+- ResponseEntity represents the whole HTTP response: status code, headers, and body
+- we specify the response status programmatically
+- we can set HTTP headers
+- provides two nested builder interfaces: HeadersBuilder and its subinterface, BodyBuilder.
+Therefore, we can access their capabilities through the static methods of ResponseEntity.

 ## Return a JSON Object
 - Automatically handled by jackson json
 - ### The returned Object has to be a valid Spring Bean, i.e with public setters and getters else there will be exception